antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 const graph = new G6.Graph({
   // ...
 Other configurations for graph
   defaultEdge: {
     // ...
-Other attributes for nodes
+Other attributes for edges
     labelCfg: {
       autoRotate: true,
       refY: -30,